massung/http/README.md

 	(http-post url &key headers data)
 	(http-patch url &key headers data)

-Each of these functions use the `with-url` macro, allowing you to pass either a `url` object or a string, which will be parsed.
+Each of these functions use the `with-url` macro, allowing you to pass either a `url` object or a string.

-	(with-url ((url url-expr) &body body)

 The optional `headers` should be an associative list of key/value strings that will be sent with the request.